dbojan/find-duplicates-fast-100/README.md

 -wait for the result.

--'folder to search for duplicates-delete.bat' will be created. if you click on it, it will delete duplicates.
+-'duplicates-move.bat' will be created. if you click on it, it will move duplicates to 'copies' folder.

 -no warranty of any kind given.